 Students conduct independent research in the Psychology Department in the PSY450 class.
 Students work directly with faculty mentors to determine research needs and process.

 The Honors Program provides students with an independent focused study in a chosen major under the direction of a professor.
 This independent study is intended to culminate in an Honors Project worthy of presentation and/or publication.
-To apply for admission into Honors Psychology, students should have successfully completed 32 hours of coursework at MWSU or any accredited college or university with a GPA of 3.5.
+To apply for Majors Honors in Psychology, students should have successfully completed at least 32 hours of coursework at MoWest or any accredited college or university with a GPA of 3.5 or higher.

-A student who is interested in doing Majors Honors at Missouri Western should:
+A student who is interested in doing Majors Honors at MoWest should:

-2. Complete a major research project or creative work under the guidance of a professor within the major.
+- Complete a research project or creative work under the guidance of the professor.

 For a total of 9 credit hours.